-The dude on the boat spoke only Thai and mine was a bit too rusty to talk to him properly.
+The dude on the boat spoke Thai only and mine had gotten a bit too rusty to talk to him properly.
 He smiled.
-Everyone was smiling, so did I.
+Everyone was smiling, and so did I.

 I was so tired from my travels my eyes fell shut and I fell asleep on the boat.
 He saw it and handed me a cigarette and some green leaf.
 He took another leaf and chewed on it.

 I did the same and my mouth kind of went numb.